This is a video from the municipal museum in The Hague. It says about itself:

 After 1789, the French revolution ejected the Bourbon dynasty from the throne.
 The dynasty of the princes of Orange fled from advancing revolutionary French troops to England in 1795.
 After Napoleon’s military defeats in 1813 and 1815 had brought the French royals back, the powerful governments in Europe wanted a Europe wide counter-revolutionary restoration.
 Not only were the Orange dynasty brought back to The Hague.
 In 1815, they also got the title of king, which they did not have in the times of the Dutch republic.

 This royal court tried to imitate bigger courts in big European capitals.
 As the exhibition in the The Hague museum shows, there were very complex dress and other etiquette rules.
 The extensive exhibition shows many aspects of especially dressing, especially female dresses.
-While the exhibit goes from the eighteenth century to the early twentieth century (not many textile from before the eighteenth century survives.
+While the exhibit goes from the eighteenth century to the early twentieth century (not much textile from before the eighteenth century survives.
 From the whole sixteenth century in the Netherlands, only one complete piece of clothing, a boy’s, survives.
 It is property of the municipal museum), there is an emphasis on the late 1800s.
 There is much information on the ladies in waiting of Queen Emma, baronesses Henriette van de Poll and Elise van Ittersum.

 They used to travel around with thirteen ensembles of clothes in two big suitcases, as one might never know if a special occasion would turn up where one dress might be appropriate according to court rules, but another one might not.
 This at a time when many poor women in the Netherlands were asking themselves whether they had even one set of clothes warm enough to survive freezing winter days.